top of page

 • Eye contact: Maintain easy eye contact with your interviewer to show engagement and genuine interest.

-• Hand gestures: Don’t be afraid to use hand gestures as an aid.
+• Hand gestures: Don’t be afraid to use hand gestures as an aid if they come natural to you.
 Gestures and movement allow you to showcase your passion and personality in an engaging way.

 Clarify when needed